 The online aspect of sports betting has changed the game in a number of ways.
 Having versatility in methods on how to deposit and withdraw your money is certainly one of them.
 Before you can bet you must deposit funds to your online account.
 And when you want to cash out, you need a way of getting your funds back.
 Thankfully, that’s easy in Kansas.

 The norm use to be going to a retail sportsbook inside a casino and logging your bet.
 Although that is still on the table, the online options are plentiful from e-wallets, to online banking, and even writing checks.
 We’ll dive into some of the most common methods of depositing and withdrawing money at the biggest sportsbooks.

-Here are some of the most common ways that sports bettors can deposit money into their accounts at U.S. sportsbooks:
+Here are some of the most common ways that sports bettors can deposit money into their accounts at Kansas sportsbooks:

 - (ACH) VIP preferred e-Check

 - Visa/MasterCard credit and debit cards

 - Play+ Prepaid Cards

 Customers have the ability to transfer their money into their accounts quicker than ever and it hasn’t been safer.
 With these sportsbooks being operated under the lens of the state government, your money is secure.